Kansas City Public Schools: 1950 to 2000

+According to O'Higgins, after Brown v.
+Board of Education, the KCMO district "started to quickly declined[sic]".

+In 1957, legislation adopted by the Missouri government meant that areas annexed by the Kansas City municipal government no longer were required to join the KCMO school district.
+People moved to suburban areas away from the KCMO district, and O'Higgins stated that circa the 1970s "Facilities began to deteriorate and test scores fell."

 State accreditation

 From 1985 to 1999, a United States district court judge required the state of Missouri to fund the creation of magnet schools in the KCPS in order to reverse the white flight that had afflicted the school district since the 1960s.
 The district's annual budget more than tripled in the process.
 The expenditure per pupil and the student-teacher ratio were the best of any major school district in the nation.
 Many high schools were given college-level facilities.
 Despite all the largesse, test scores in the magnet schools did not rise; the black-white gap did not diminish; and there was less, not more, integration.
-On May 1st, 2000, Kansas City Public Schools became the first district in the nation to lose accreditation.
+On May 1, 2000, Kansas City Public Schools became the first district in the nation to lose accreditation.
 Finally, on September 20, 2011, the Missouri Board of Education voted unanimously to withdraw the district's accreditation status, effective January 1, 2012.
 In August 2014, the Board of Education granted provisional accreditation status to KCPS in recognition of the academic gains made by KCPS students.
 In the 2014–2015 school year, KCPS has 13 schools which met the state standard for full accreditation, and another eight which met the standard for provisional accreditation.

 Missouri v.
 Jenkins

 Missouri v.
 Jenkins is a case decided by the United States Supreme Court.
-On June 12, 1995 the court, in a 5–4 decision, overturned a district court ruling that required the state of Missouri to correct de facto racial inequality in schools by funding salary increases and remedial education programs.
+On June 12, 1995, the court, in a 5–4 decision, overturned a district court ruling that required the state of Missouri to correct de facto racial inequality in schools by funding salary increases and remedial education programs.